harumuki/dotnetthoughts.github.io/_posts/2017-11-25-how-to-use-angular4-wth-aspnet-mvc.md

 That's it.
 Now you can add modules and components to angular application and you can debug it with chrome developer tools.

 ![Debugging Web app]({{ site.url }}/assets/images/2017/11/angular_web_debug.png)

+Here is the [source code on Github](https://github.com/anuraj/MVCAngularCRUDExample) - This is a CRUD example using ASP.NET MVC Web API and Angular.

 Happy Programming :)